 Why Bother with Mascara Primer?

-Well, if you’re a fan of thick, lush lashes but don’t have the time or the inclination to apply falsies, and it’s not in the budget to get lash extensions, mascara primer is a great happy medium.
-Yes, you could just apply your mascara as usual and skip the primer, but the result won’t be nearly as dramatic.
-By prepping your lashes with primer, you’re coating even the tiniest of lashes with keratin, which helps create a bold, full look once you apply your mascara over the top.
+Well, if you're a fan of thick, lush lashes but don't have the time or the inclination to apply falsies, and it's not in the budget to get lash extensions, mascara primer is a great happy medium to achieve fuller lashes.
+Because let's be real here, eyelash extensions are not cheap!
+Yes, you could just apply your mascara as usual and skip the primer, but the result won't be nearly as dramatic.
+By prepping your lashes with eyelash primers, you're coating even the tiniest of lashes with keratin, which helps create a bold, full look once you apply your mascara over the top.
 It also serves to keep your lashes from clumping together and will lengthen and volumize them.